 Pizzeria Pummarola

-This pizzeria on the border between Raval and Sant Antoni is the best example that pizza is and can be an economical dish.
-Here the most expensive pizza is no more than 10 euros and you get a margarita for six.
-If it’s too crowded it’s always a good option to order it to go and sit and enjoy it on the benches across the street.
+This pizzeria on the border between the Raval and Sant Antoni neighborhoods is the best example of how pizza is—and can be— an affordable dish.
+Here, the most expensive pizza doesn’t cost more than €10, and you can get a margarita for six.
+If it’s too crowded, it’s always a good option to order takeout and sit down to enjoy it on the benches across the street

-💸 Menu about 10-15€.
+💸 Menu around €10–15

 📍 Rda. de Sant Pau, 59

-Tandoor (and its little brother, Mirch).
+Tandoor (and its little brother, Mirch)

-💸 Average price about 30€.
+💸 Average price around €30

 📍 C/ d’Aragó, 8